holochain/hc-github-config/README.md

 pulumi stack select github
 ```

-You may also need to authenticate with github in order for pulumi to be able to properly access repository settings.
-Using the github CLI you can run:
+You may also need to authenticate with github in order for Pulumi to be able to properly access repository settings.
+Using the [GitHub CLI](https://cli.github.com/), you can run:
 ```
 gh auth login
 ```